HONORS COLLEGE SUMMER ENRICHMENT PROGRAM

 - All Honors students currently in good standing.

-- Priority will be given to those students pursuing their first substantive summer experience.
+- Priority will be given to those students pursuing their first substantive summer experience, and to those for whom a summer experience would not otherwise be possible without significant financial support.
 We want to provide access to experiences that may not be paid (or paid well) so that you can develop the skills necessary to be more competitive for future opportunities.

 - Students must commit to participate in all cohort programming, including pre-summer workshops and post-summer reflection activities.